LeonisX/yoda-stories-translation-tool/documents/comparison-demo.md

 izx4._unnamed2: 1 -> 0

-Убран сугроб: [11; 1]
+Snowdrift removed: [11; 1]

 **Zone 152**:

 ![](images/zones/demo/152.png)

-Greetings, sir!
+`Greetings, sir!
 Welcome to our DEMO.
-If you need my services, please don't hesitate to visit."
+If you need my services, please don't hesitate to visit."`

-Greetings, sir!
+`Greetings, sir!
 Welcome to our DEMO!
 I'm a MEDICAL DROID, General Practitioner Class 2-1B, fully qualified to treat all injuries and wounds.
 If you need my services, please don't hesitate to visit.
 Meanwhile, this is dangerous country, so stay on the lookout for WEAPONS!
 You can never have too many.
-I like my patients well- equipped... that way they stay healthy, and I can relax."
+I like my patients well- equipped... that way they stay healthy, and I can relax.`

-Greetings, sir!
-Welcome to our DEMO!
+`Greetings, sir!
+Welcome to our DEMO!`

 **Zone 160**: